 Tips to Prepare for Binding Mediation

-If after considering the process and the benefits and disadvantages of binding mediation, parties choose to resolve their dispute through med-arb, there are a few things the parties should prepare to ensure that they are in the best position to resolve the dispute when they get to mediation.
+If after considering this alternative dispute resolution process and the benefits and disadvantages of binding mediation, parties choose to resolve their dispute through med-arb, there are a few things the parties should prepare to ensure that they are in the best position to resolve the dispute when they get to mediation.
 Preparation should include:

 - Accurate Assessment of the Merits: One of the most important things a party can do to prepare is to evaluate their chances of being successful in arbitration.
 Understanding how the arbitration will likely go will determine how risky a party can be in mediation with their offers.
 If a party has a good chance at winning in arbitration, they can be riskier and possibly demand more.
 If a party has a lower chance of success, they will likely need to be a little more agreeable.
 If the parties are fairly even, they will need to work together to create a settlement that works for both of them.